 Under the New State Pension, which came into effect on 6 April 2016, workers will need to have made NICs in 35 separate tax years in order to be eligible to claim the full amount.
 This varies from the previous system, now known as the Basic State Pension, under which you needed 30 years of contributions.
 The minimum number of contribution years to be entitled to any State Pension amount is 10.

 Any gaps you have in your National Insurance record – created by taking a year off work, for example – can be filled through voluntary contributions.
 This is when you pay NICs separately from your Income Tax obligations.
 You will need to log into the government's online State Pension portal in order to see how many years of contributions you have paid and how much it will cost to fill in any gaps.
 We have more information in our article 'How to fill gaps in your National Insurance record to boost your state pension'.

 People who are unable to work for certain reasons – for example due to caring responsibilities, or an illness or disability – can top up their National Insurance record through the National Insurance credit system.
 This is designed to help those unable to work to fill any gaps in their record that might restrict claiming benefits – including the State Pension – in the future.
 You can also get National Insurance credits if you are registered for child benefit, even if you are not actually eligible to be paid any money.
 Registering is the only way of showing that you are not working because you are looking after a child under 12 years old, which qualifies you for National Insurance credits.

 Basic State Pension

 The state pension you will receive will depend on whether you reached retirement age before or after the New State Pension was introduced in 2016.
 People who reached State Pension age before 6 April 2016 will claim the Basic State Pension.
-Below we summarise the Basic State Pension figures for last year, this year and the year ahead.
+Below we summarise the Basic State Pension figures for this year, last year and the year before.